-Everyone that had medical insurance at any time during 2016 will receive some version of Form 1095.
+Everyone that had medical insurance at any time during 2017 will receive some version of Form 1095.
 If you bought insurance from the "marketplace", you will receive a Form 1095-A that we will need to reconcile your premium tax credit on your tax return.
 If you bought insurance through your employer or directly from an insurance company, you will receive a Form 1095-B or 1095-C that you will need to bring in when we prepare your tax return.
 Without these form(s), we will not be able to complete your tax return properly.
-Also due to this law, in most cases out of pocket medical expenses need to be greater than 10% of your income before anything becomes deductible.

 If you own rental property we need, for each property, a complete address, type of property (single-family, duplex, etc.), any Form 1099-K received, the number of days the property was rented or offered for rent, and the number of days it was used for personal use.
 An accounting of the rental income and expenses for each rental property is also needed.

-Unreimbursed employee expenses must be documented with receipts or bank records to verify the deduction.
-The expenses must be broken down into categories of expenses, such as; hotels, meals, uniforms, etc. Here again, round numbers look wrong and invite an IRS audit.
-Without documentation or receipts no deduction will be allowed.
+Unreimbursed employee expenses must be documented with receipts and the business purpose of the expense to verify the deduction.
+The taxpayer must also prove that the employer would have refused reimbursement of the expenses if requested by the employee.
+The expenses must be broken down into categories of expenses, such as; hotels, meals, uniforms, etc. Without documentation or receipts no deduction will be allowed.

 Small businesses, especially those that file using a Schedule C, are under heavy scrutiny by the IRS for underreporting of income and lack of documentation for deductions.
 Be sure to keep a good set of books and records for your small business.
 Treat your small business as a business and not like a Saturday yard sale or a hobby.
 Make sure to issue any Form 1099's that may be required for your business.
 The penalty for not filing Form 1099s has increased to as high as $530 for each form not sent to the individual or business and $530 for each form not sent to the IRS.